pau1ie/CuriousDBA/content/post/MangingProjetcs.md

 of systems, dev, test, UAT and production like everyone else, and the patches are moved through so any issues are discovered before we hit production.

-We like to keep updates seperated, so don't do OS and DB patching at the same time.
-Also since filesystems from the database server are NFS mounted on the app and web servers, it is a pain to reboot them all at the same time, the proecsses don't start, and the filesystems aren't mounted, so to prevent this I don't patch the app and web tier at the same time as the database tier.
+We like to keep updates separated, so don't do OS and DB patching at the same time.
+Also since filesystems from the database server are NFS mounted on the app and web servers, it is a pain to reboot them all at the same time, the processes don't start, and the filesystems aren't mounted, so to prevent this I don't patch the app and web tier at the same time as the database tier.

 So I can see some rules developing.
 If only there were a program which could take these rules, and spit